I find the sat nav app on my phone really useful. It connects to my car via Bluetooth and directs me whenever I’m not quite sure where to go.

 Whether the ‘wrong turn’ we take in life is major and right off course or just a little off the main road, we have a Sat Nav to bring us straight back on course.
 It’s the Bible – the Word of God.

-The reasons I get lost when driving are simple and twofold; either I’m not concentrating or I’ve deliberately chosen to try out my own way.
+The reasons I get lost when driving are simple and twofold; either I’m not paying attention or I’ve deliberately chosen to ignore the sat nav and try out my own way.

 So it is in my Christian walk.